JakeHendy/jakehendy.github.io/_posts/2025-06-04-stockholm-why-wont-you-make-it-stop.md

 Luckily at work, we block most regions since we've no reason to run in them, so nice big red banners appear everywhere and _most_ people twig they're in the wrong region.

 If you don't have SCPs kicking you out though, well, here's hoping you don't panic too hard when you see nothing running.

+[1] Yeah I meant to Google this before going live, thinking it couldn't be as high as 27.
+It's 36 according to Amazon Q or ChatGPT, but 32 if I count in the console.